Novavax COVID-19 vaccine: Manufacturing

-On 24 February 2021, Novavax partnered with Takeda to manufacture the vaccine in Japan, where its COVID-19 vaccine candidate is known as TAK-019.
+In February 2021, Novavax partnered with Takeda to manufacture the vaccine in Japan, where its COVID-19 vaccine candidate is known as TAK-019.

 Novavax signed an agreement with Serum Institute of India for mass scale production for developing and low-income countries.
-In 2020 it was reported, that the vaccine would be manufactured in Spain and in November 2021 it was reported to be produced in Poland by the Mabion company.
-As of 2021, antigens were made at Novavax’s factory Novavax CZ in the Czech Republic; Novavax CZ was also marketing authorisation holder of its EU authorization.
+In 2020 it was reported, that the vaccine would be manufactured in Spain and in November 2021 it was reported to be produced in Poland by Mabion SA, a Contract Development and Manufacturing Organisation (CDMO).
+As of 2021, antigens were made at Novavax's factory Novavax CZ in the Czech Republic; Novavax CZ was also marketing authorisation holder of its EU authorization.

 In May 2021, Serum Institute of India said that it started the production of the Novavax COVID-19 vaccine candidate branded as Covovax in India after receiving permission from the Indian government.

 History

 In January 2020, Novavax announced development of a vaccine candidate, codenamed NVX-CoV2373, to establish immunity to SARS-CoV-2.
 Novavax's work is in competition for vaccine development among dozens of other companies.

 In March 2020, Novavax announced a collaboration with Emergent BioSolutions for preclinical and early-stage human research on the vaccine candidate.
 Under the partnership, Emergent BioSolutions was supposed to manufacture the vaccine at large scale at their Baltimore facility.
-However, following production issues with the Johnson & Johnson and Oxford–AstraZeneca vaccines at its Baltimore plant and to decrease the burden on the plant, Novavax subsequently partnered with a different manufacturer in a new agreement overseen by the U.S. government.
+However, following production issues with the Johnson & Johnson and Oxford–AstraZeneca vaccines at its Baltimore plant and to decrease the burden on the plant, Novavax subsequently partnered with a different manufacturer in a new agreement overseen by the US government.

 Trials have also taken place in the United Kingdom.
 The first human safety studies of the candidate, codenamed NVX-CoV2373, started in May 2020 in Australia.

 In July 2020, the company announced it might receive US$1.6 billion from Operation Warp Speed to expedite development of its coronavirus vaccine candidate by 2021 – if clinical trials show the vaccine to be effective.
-A spokesperson for Novavax stated that the $1.6 billion was coming from a "collaboration" between the Department of Health and Human Services and Department of Defense, where General Gustave F. Perna has been selected as COO for Warp Speed.
-In late September, Novavax entered the final stages of testing its coronavirus vaccine in the UK.
-Another large trial was announced to start by October in the US.
+A spokesperson for Novavax stated that the $1.6 billion was coming from a "collaboration" between the Department of Health and Human Services and Department of Defense.

+In 2024, Novavax announced a deal with Sanofi in which Sanofi would take over commercialization responsibilities for NVX-CoV2373 in most countries starting in 2025.
+The deal also allows them to use the vaccine and Matrix-M to develop new vaccine products.

+An adapted version of the vaccine with the brand name Nuvaxovid XBB.1.5 is available.
+It contains a version of the protein from the Omicron XBB.1.5 subvariant of SARS-CoV-2.

+In October 2024, the CHMP gave a positive opinion to update the composition of Nuvaxovid, a vaccine to target the SARS-CoV-2 JN.1 variant of the virus that causes COVID-19 following the recommendations issued by EMA's Emergency Task Force to update COVID-19 vaccines for the 2024/2025 vaccination campaign.